 03 of 07

 Most "Marine Flake" fish foods and Marine Pellets are considered by their manufacturers to be a complete balanced diet for marine fish, containing all of the necessary proteins, carbohydrates, vitamins, and minerals.
-Many saltwater aquarists use a basic "Marine Flake" as a primary fish food that they can supplement with other foods for their additional nutrients.
+Many saltwater aquarists use a basic "Marine Flake" as a primary fish food that they can supplement with other foods for their added nutrients.

 04 of 07

-High in protein and amino acids, Mysis Shrimp are excellent food for fish and invertebrates alike.
+High in protein and amino acids, Mysis Shrimp are an excellent food for fish and invertebrates alike.
 Mysis Shrimp are the preferred food for seahorses in aquariums.
 Available in frozen cubes and freeze-dried flakes.
 Frozen Mysis contains between 4.7 percent and 10.5 percent protein, depending on the manufacturer and the size of the shrimp.
 Mysis Shrimp fish food flakes contain about 46 percent protein.Continue to 5 of 7 below.